tpqz-dev/ZRemeshPreset/Readme.md

 Zremesh preset plugin with dropdown menu

-Compile zsc with zbrush and copy the files in the plugin64 folder (as in the dist folder):
+Dist folder contains the original version and Zipped version of the plugin.

+To modify, edit ZRemeshPresets.txt and compile it using Zbrush and put it in Zplug64 (use dist folder as reference):

+Files and folders to put in plugs64 :
 - ZRemeshPresets.zsc
 - ZremeshPresetsData
 - DLL